-To promote an understanding of common terminology between highway and railroad signaling issues, the following definitions shall be used:
+To ensure an understanding of common terminology between highway and railroad signaling issues, the following definitions shall be used:

-- 1. Advance Preemption-the notification of an approaching train that is forwarded to the highway traffic signal controller unit or assembly by the railroad equipment in advance of the activation of the railroad warning devices. - 2.
-Advance Preemption Time-the period of time that is the difference between the required maximum highway traffic signal preemption time and the activation of the railroad warning devices. - 3.
-Cantilevered Signal Structure-a structure that is rigidly attached to a vertical pole and is used to provide overhead support of signal units. - 4.
+- 1. Advance Preemption and Advance Preemption Time-notification of an approaching train is forwarded to the highway traffic signal controller unit or assembly by railroad equipment for a period of time prior to activating the railroad active warning devices.
+This period of time is the difference in the maximum preemption time required for highway traffic signal operation and the minimum warning time needed for railroad operations and is called the advance preemption time. - 2.
+Cantilevered Signal Structure-a structure that is rigidly attached to a vertical pole and is used to provide overhead support of signal units. - 3.
 Clear Storage Distance-the distance available for vehicle storage measured between 1.8 m (6 ft) from the rail nearest the intersection to the intersection stop line or the normal stopping point on the highway.
-At skewed highway-rail grade crossings and intersections, the 1.8 m (6 ft) distance shall be measured perpendicular to the nearest rail either along the centerline or edge line of the highway, as appropriate, to obtain the shorter distance.
-Where exit gates are used, the distance available for vehicle storage is measured from the point where the rear of the vehicle would be clear of the exit gate arm.
-In cases where the exit gate arm is parallel to the track(s) and is not perpendicular to the highway, the distance is measured either along the centerline or edge line of the highway, as appropriate, to obtain the shorter distance. - 5.
-Design Vehicle-the longest vehicle permitted by statute of the road authority (State or other) on that roadway. - 6.
-Dynamic Envelope-the clearance required for the train and its cargo overhang due to any combination of loading, lateral motion, or suspension failure (see Figure 8A-1). - 7.
-Dynamic Exit Gate Operating Mode-a mode of operation where the exit gate operation is based on the presence of vehicles within the minimum track clearance distance. - 8.
-Exit Gate Clearance Time-for Four-Quadrant Gate systems, the exit gate clearance time is the amount of time provided to delay the descent of the exit gate arm(s) after entrance gate arm(s) begin to descend. - 9.
-Exit Gate Operating Mode-for Four-Quadrant Gate systems, the mode of control used to govern the operation of the exit gate arms. - 10.
-Flashing-Light Signals-a warning device consisting of two red signal indications arranged horizontally that are activated to flash alternately when a train is approaching or present at a highway-rail grade crossing. - 11.
-Interconnection-the electrical connection between the railroad active warning system and the highway traffic signal controller assembly for the purpose of preemption. - 12.
-Maximum Highway Traffic Signal Preemption Time-the maximum amount of time needed following initiation of the preemption sequence for the highway traffic signals to complete the timing of the right-of-way transfer time, queue clearance time, and separation time. - 13.
+At skewed highway-rail grade crossings and intersections, the 1.8 m (6 ft) distance shall be measured perpendicular to the nearest rail either along the centerline or edge line of the highway, as appropriate, to obtain the shorter clear distance.

+- 4. Design Vehicle-the longest vehicle permitted by statute of the road authority (State or other) on that roadway. - 5.
+Dynamic Envelope Delineation-the dynamic envelope is the clearance required for the train and its cargo overhang due to any combination of loading, lateral motion, or suspension failure (see Figure 8A-1). - 6.
+Interconnection-the electrical connection between the railroad active warning system and the traffic signal controller assembly for the purpose of preemption. - 7.
+Maximum Preemption Time-the maximum amount of time needed following initiation of the preemption sequence for the highway traffic signals to complete the timing of the right-of-way transfer time, queue clearance time, and separation time. - 8.
 Minimum Track Clearance Distance-for standard two-quadrant railroad warning devices, the minimum track clearance distance is the length along a highway at one or more railroad tracks, measured either from the highway stop line, warning device, or 3.7 m (12 ft) perpendicular to the track centerline, to 1.8 m (6 ft) beyond the track(s) measured perpendicular to the far rail, along the centerline or edge line of the highway, as appropriate, to obtain the longer distance.
-For Four-Quadrant Gate systems, the minimum track clearance distance is the length along a highway at one or more railroad tracks, measured either from the highway stop line or entrance warning device, to the point where the rear of the vehicle would be clear of the exit gate arm.
-In cases where the exit gate arm is parallel to the track(s) and is not perpendicular to the highway, the distance is measured either along the centerline or edge of the highway, as appropriate, to obtain the longer distance.

 Figure 8A-1.
-Train Dynamic Envelope
+Train Dynamic Envelope Delineation